 Hey there,

-This week Genuflect takes a look at the Feast of the Most Holy Name of Mary, how it got started, how it landed on September 12th, the meaning of the name, how to celebrate, and the power of Mary in defending us against the devil.
+This week in Genuflect, we’ll explore the Feast of the Most Holy Name of Mary: its history, why it is celebrated on September 12th, the meaning of the name, ways you can honor the feast, and above all, the power of Mary’s intercession in defending us against the evil one.

 Keep Believing-